Joint Support: Complete Guide (2026)

 5.2 Common Pitfalls to Avoid

-- Relying only on braces – without building strength, joints stay vulnerable.
+- Relying only on braces — without building muscular strength, joints remain vulnerable to flares and further wear.

-- Overdoing activity after one “good day” – big spikes in activity can trigger new flares.
+- Overdoing activity after one “good day” — large spikes in activity reliably trigger new flares in OA and RA.

-- Random supplement stacking – combining many products without considering interactions or doses.
+- Random supplement stacking — combining 5+ products without understanding doses or interactions adds cost without benefit.

-- Ignoring red flags – sudden swelling, redness, locking, or big changes in joint shape always need medical input.
+- Ignoring red flags — sudden swelling, redness, fever, locking, or rapid changes in joint shape always need medical evaluation.

 | Focus Area | Simple Action Step |